mtreinish/health-helm/README.rst

   make

 Skaffold also pushes the image to the specified registry and deployes the helm chart to either minikube or a remote cluster.

 .. code:: shell

   # Build locally and push to registry using skaffold
   export IMAGE_REG=registry.ng.bluemix.net/ci-pipeline
+  export PR_NUMBER=<pull request number>
   skaffold run

 Skaffold can be used in development mode, in which case it will monitor the